College of Dental Medicine Course Descriptions

 2 credit hours

 This course teaches the MSD student/ Postgraduate student how to present their cases using the American Board of Endodontists (ABE) format and with sufficient empirical support for the treatment plan selected.
-Postgraduate student will learn how to do this both through experiential learning and peer modelling.
+Postgraduate student will learn how to do this both through experiential learning and peer modeling.
 Each week a case will be presented by a post graduate student to his/her peers and the instructor, with subsequent feedback.

 1 credit hour